Sandon Primary Academy

 First of all, they may join the academy already considered to have a special educational need or disability.
 If this is the case, professionals from previous settings will liaise with the SENCOs and relevant teachers, providing information on how to best support the child.

-Similarly, if a child joins the nursery setting at Sandon assessments will be undertaken as part of their entry into Early Years, including the Early Years Development Tool.
+Similarly, if a child joins the nursery setting at Sandon assessments will be undertaken as part of their entry into Early Years, including the communication screen and the Early Years Development Tool.
 This then enables us to identify potential special educational needs or disabilities from a young age.

 Secondly, as a parent you may have a concern.
 If this is the case then it is advisable to make an appointment with the academy's Special Educational Needs Coordinators (SENCOs).
 During this appointment, you will have the opportunity to outline your concerns to the SENCOs and the child’s class teacher.